 Santa Barbara is the county seat of Santa Barbara County, which is in the state of California, located between the Pacific Ocean and the Santa Ynez Mountains.

-Santa Barbara Demographics
+Santa Barbara Age and Education Demographics

-The first permanent European residents in the region were Spanish soldiers and missionaries who were sent to fortify the region and convert native peoples to Christianity.
+The first permanent European residents in the region were Spanish soldiers and missionaries who were sent to fortify the area and convert native peoples to Christianity.
 The Santa Barbara Mission was established in 1786.
-As the native Chumash people were converted, a village was built on the grounds of the mission, although many died from smallpox and other diseases.
+As the indigenous Chumash people were converted, a village was built on the grounds of the mission, although many died from smallpox and other diseases.
 Spain's claim on the area ended not long after when the Mexican War of Independence ended in 1822, effectively ending 300 years of colonial rule.